exasim-project/exasim-project.github.io/content/goals.md

 - Implement an interface between OpenFOAM and the sparse linear algebra framework Ginkgo.

-- Provide access to state of the art linear algebra and
-significantly improve the performance and resource efficiency on GPUs and current computer hardware.
+- Provide access to state of the art linear algebra and significantly improve the performance and resource efficiency on GPUs and current computer hardware.

 - In order to maximize the user base for this technique, the methods developed are intended to be platform and manufacturer-independent.
-This means their optimization for the three major manufacturers of graphics cards: AMD, Intel and Nvidia, as well as for various high-performance computers and cloud computing platforms.
+This means they are optimized for the three major manufacturers of graphics cards: AMD, Intel and Nvidia, as well as for various high-performance computers and cloud computing platforms.